Alozaina: Ancient period

 Roman urban vestiges have been found in the place of a settlement of Ardite families who inhabited the area in a stable but without shaping a city.
 It was supposed to serve for travelers who used this area as a rest en route to Acinipo (Ronda) or to Cartima or Malacca, looking for an exit to the sea.
 These people had a way of life through farming and ranching on a small scale.
 One can still catch a glimpse of what was a small cemetery in the so-called Hill of Ardite.

 The Romans also left their mark on the Monte's prospect (Albar area), where they found a column and different types of altar stone.
 The Valentine area is also rich in Roman and Arabic ruins.
 Amphorae have appeared in Italy.
 They were signed by potters of this land who allegedly used them to trade or fill them with oil to feed the empire, although they have not found remains of mills from this period, though they may have existed.

-Middle Age
+Middle Ages

 With the arrival of Muslims, the watchtowers of Ardite and "Aloçaina" were built.
-Aloçaina would become a small fortress, origin of the town and gave the town its name.
+Aloçaina would become a small fortress, the origin of the town, and gave the town its name (Arabic الحُصَينة, al-Ḥuṣaina, meaning "fortress").